macs3-project/MACS/INSTALL.md

 installed numpy and scipy system-wide, you can use `virtualenv --system-site-packages` to let your virtual Python environment have access to system-wide numpy and scipy libraries so that you don't need to install them again.

 Then under command line, type `pip install MACS2`.
 PyPI will install Numpy and Cython automatically if they are absent.

-To upgrade MACS2, type `pip install -U MACS2`.
+To upgrade MACS2, type `pip install --upgrade MACS2`.
 It will check currently installed MACS2, compare the version with the one on PyPI repository, download and install newer version while necessary.